Parson Drove: Landmarks

 The Cage was built in 1829 as a village lock-up for local criminals and stray livestock, and housed the village fire pump for nearly 100 years.

 The last working temporary woad mill in Britain was in Parson Drove.
 It stood opposite St John the Baptist church, and closed in 1910.
-It was pulled down in 1914 and the last permanent woad mills at Algarkirk(1927) and Skirbeck(1932).
+It was demolished in 1914 and the last permanent woad mills at Algarkirk (1927) and Skirbeck (1932).
 A model of the woad mill is in Wisbech & Fenland Museum.

 Education

 The village is served by the Alderman Payne Primary School - formerly known as the Payne County Primary School, the Payne Council School and the Parson Drove Council School.
 It is a designated Community School operating under the control of Cambridgeshire County Council.
 The school is named for Alderman John William Payne.

 Sport

-The local football club, Parson Drove F.C., play in the Peterborough & District League.
+The local football club, Parson Drove, play in the Eastern Counties League Division One North.